 Social media can be addicting.
-It’s convenient, it’s easy and everything you’ll need is just within the click of your fingers from news, to updates about your friends and families, online shopping, and even games.
-But often, what’s easy becomes second nature turning social media to a habit and even an addiction due to fear of missing out.
+It’s convenient, it’s easy and everything you’ll need is just within the click of your fingers, from news, to updates about your friends and families, online shopping, and even games.
+But often, what’s easy becomes second nature, turning social media into a habit and even an addiction due to fear of missing out.

 Turning yourself off social media is thus easier said than done.
 Breaking a habit is difficult, but then, you don’t need to totally cut off your social media presence, moderation is often the key and as simple as avoiding pointless scrolling, you’ll already save a lot of time.

 Here are the other things you can do to reduce social media addiction: